Thursday, April 13, 2017

 I just testified in the Colorado House and Senate in support of the 2017 Birth Certificate Modernization Act.
 Listening to the opponents' rant and rave about the supposed parade of terribles that would occur is a prime example of the progress necessary and the resistance that backwards-looking social conservatives will try in order to stymie that progress.

-Monika: What do you think about transgender stories or characters that have been featured in films, newspapers, or books so far?
+Monika: How do you feel about the way transgender stories and characters have been portrayed in films, newspapers, and books so far?

 Emma: I am very active in both state and federal politics.
 I’ve volunteered on lobbying events, testified at legislative committee hearings, and work to advance pro-LGBT legislation and cases through the Colorado LGBT Bar Association.

-Monika: Are you involved in the life of your local LGBTQ community?
+Monika: Are you involved in your local LGBTQ community?
+If so, in what ways do you contribute?

 Emma: I do like fashion… My go-to casual look is skinny jeans, a nice blouse, and a pair of over-the-calf leather boots.
 In court, I wear a nice suit with either pants or a skirt.
 Since I’m a redhead, I like earth tones.
 I’m a relative minimalist when it comes to makeup, but I do like to fancy myself up on occasion.